 A new study confirms dogs are magical and gives a clues as to why: they're covered in good bacteria.

 People tend to treat dogs like members of their family.
 Kids treat them better than that, which is fair considering how much they have in common.
 Children and dogs both increase oxytocin, love belly rubs, and have no qualms about pooping anywhere.
-But studies show that having a canine around also benefits kids’ emotional health, and it may have to do with all the good bacteria they track into the house.
+But studies show that having a canine around also help kids not develop allergies and improve emotional health, and it may have to do with all the good bacteria they track into the house.

 Should everyone start replacing probiotics with puppies?
 The study, published this week in the journal Nature, looked at a small sample of 24 four-month-old infants (and their fecal samples).
 The data was obtained from the Canadian Healthy Infant Longitudinal Development (CHILD) cohort study between 2008 and 2009.
 Of the 24 babies, 15 lived in houses with either dogs or cats.
 The other 9 just lived with voids in their hearts.